The 2023 Miss New Jersey USA® | Miss New Jersey Teen USA®

 - Must never have participated in a previous national MISS TEEN USA Pageant.

-- Must not be married, never have been married, and never have had a marriage annulled.
+- TEEN ONLY – Must not be married, never have been married, and never have had a marriage annulled.
 Must never have given birth to a child, cannot be pregnant or be a parent or guardian of any other adult or minor person.
-These representations and warranties must remain true through the State Pageant and, if you win the State Pageant, through the 2019 national pageant.
+These representations and warranties must remain true through the State Pageant and, if you win the State Pageant, through the 2023 national pageant.

 - Must be of good health and moral character.